Esri/arcgis-maps-sdk-kotlin-toolkit/toolkit/legend/README.md

 ## Description

 The Legend shows the visual explanation of the symbols used on a map.
 It shows the names of various Layers, sublayers and the legendInfo used in the Map or scene.
+The legend will display the layer symbology and description so users can better understand what is being viewed in the GeoView.
+The Legend is dynamic and only contains information about visible layers.
+As layers go in and out of scale range, the legend updates to include only those layers that are visible to the user in the MapView or SceneView.

 ![Screenshot](screenshot.png)